The-Bitcoin-Cash-Fund/thebitcoincash.fund/CONTRIBUTING.md

 ## Translation

-This project does not include a system for translations, but it has been develop with i18n in mind.
+This project does not include a system for translations, but it has been developed with i18n in mind.

 URL's should be written as `http://thebitcoincash.fund/en/page/`

 > **TODO:** [@m4ktub](https://github.com/m4ktub) has already started the translation process for the original site, so perhaps I can check with him about how to make it easier for someone to translate in the future